socrabytes/youtube-digest/docs/tasks/issue-34-video-library-view.md

 - [ ] Responsive design tested across devices
 - [ ] Accessibility compliance (WCAG 2.1 AA)

+## Progress Report

+### Completed Improvements to Digests View (Prerequisite)
+Before implementing the Video Library View, we have completed several improvements to the Digests page which will inform the design patterns and component structure for the Library View:

+#### UI/UX Improvements
+- Enhanced video card display:
+  - Created a hero-style layout with thumbnail as background and gradient overlay
+  - Improved visual hierarchy with proper spacing and alignment
+  - Added consistent metadata formatting with clear labels
+  - Fixed upload date display with robust date handling for various formats

+- Sidebar Navigation:
+  - Implemented pagination to handle overflow of many videos
+  - Added thumbnails to video list items for better recognition
+  - Improved channel and video selection UX
+  - Added search functionality

+- General UI Enhancements:
+  - Updated color scheme to use indigo/purple for brand consistency
+  - Redesigned welcome page with modern two-column layout
+  - Added markdown rendering for digest content
+  - Improved responsive design for all screen sizes

+#### Code Structure and Patterns
+- Component organization for video metadata display
+- Pagination implementation pattern
+- Date formatting utility functions
+- Visual styling patterns (color scheme, spacing, typography)

+### Next Steps for Video Library View
+- Begin implementing the main grid/list views based on patterns established in the Digests page
+- Create reusable VideoCard component that can be used in both views
+- Implement sorting and filtering functionality
+- Set up new route and layout for the library view

 ## Implementation Details

 ### Component Structure